 Computer Science Transfer Pathway Degree

-Minnesota State Transfer Pathways offer students curriculum that is designed to fully transfer to a parallel program at one of seven universities in the Minnesota State system:
+Minnesota State Transfer Pathways offer students curriculum that is designed to fully transfer to a parallel program at one of six universities in the Minnesota State system:

 - Bemidji State University: Computer Science Bachelor of Science (BS) degree